mmikowski/powercss/README.md

 ## Key benefits

-- **Real-time styling** - Create custom styling for every user of your application.
-For example, adjust style based on device (capabilities, orientation and size), GPS coordinates, and ambient conditions (light, temperature, time of day, heart rate) at any time.
+- **Real-time styling** - Create custom styling for every user of your application at any time.
 - **Pure JS** - Remove the need for **any** static CSS files.
 - **Namespaced** - Play well with frameworks, jQuery, other libraries, and third-party JavaScript.
-- **Double-buffering** - Minimizes page re-flows with this automatic feature.
+- **Double-buffering** - Minimize page re-flows with this automatic feature.
 It can speed up some styling changes by more than 10x.
 - **Merging and caching** - Control when your styling is updated using time-based minimal processing.
 - **Mixins** - Create custom symbols at multiple levels: virtual stylesheet, virtual cascade, and global.
 Change a mixin map and watch the styles change immediately.
 - **Familiar workflow** - Leverage your experience with static CSS files using virtual stylesheets and cascades.
-- **Machine optimized CSS** - Have the browser work more efficiently.
-  PowerCSS provides only **one stylesheet** for the browser to use at any given time, and **numerous redundancies** are removed during its preparation.
+- **Machine optimized CSS** - Have the browser work more efficiently as only **one stylesheet** is used for styling at any given time, and **numerous redundancies** are removed during its preparation.
-- **Highly compressible** - Compressed your code to a fraction of static CSS.
-Both rule keys and values are compressible.
+- **Highly compressible** - Compress your styling to a fraction of static CSS.
-- **Quality code** - Use well tested and maintain code.
-It is fully documented, and commit hooks ensure no code is released that fails to pass JSLint or regression tests.
+- **Quality code** - Use well tested and documented code.
+A commit hook is used to ensure no changes occur unless they pass **JSLint** *and* **regression tests**.
 - **MIT license**
 - **No dependencies**

 ## Example 001: The basics
-This example is illustrated by `pcss._ex001_.html` which can be be found in the `./examples` directory of the GitHub repository.
-Clone the repository and open the file with your browser to see the results.

 The first thing to remember about the PowerCSS is that it **never changes our data.** This means if we provide an array or object or array as an argument to a PowerCSS, it is **copied**